duxsco/gentoo-installation/docs/post-boot_configuration.md

 Secure Boot:	✓ Enabled
 ```

-(Optional) To list the installed secure boot keys/certs (copy&paste one after the other):
+(Optional) To list the installed secure boot keys/certs (copy&paste one command after the other):

 ``` { .shell .no-copy }
 emerge -at app-crypt/efitools